sheldonkwoodward/bNEAT/README.rst

 -----
 - ANN copy constructor
 - Implement vectors with std::unique_ptr instead of deques
-- Make connection gene a struct
+- Make ConnectionGene a struct
+- Put GA parameters into a struct
 - Tests